 Respondent Feedback Response and conceptual representations were made.'
 Bespoke scores and changes to generic scoring if made should be transparent in the regional plan.
 Metric scoring needs to be transparent and easily understandable for stakeholders Environment Agency Review of Programmes and Plans.
 Catchment Based Approach and Catchment Partnership and Nature Recovery Strategies Guidance identifies the requirement to use a catchment based approach and identify partnerships.
 This is lacking in the methodology and it would be useful to include the plans and programmes to be included in the baseline with specific reference to catchment partnerships and the emerging nature recovery strategies.
 Linking to this, within the themes within para 1.16 there is not an explicit theme on nature recovery and habitat creation.
 Though it recognised that this may be embedded within other themes, it may warrant a theme in its own right or adapting an existing theme.
 Annex 9 of our submission covers are whole approach to protecting and enhancing the environment.
 Environment Agency Stochastic What are the implications of not including dynamic demand in the supply side WRSE methods?
 How does not including dynamic demand affect the regional simulation modelling outputs?
 NAO and SST acronyms should be explained as North Atlantic Oscillation and Sea Surface Temperature.
 Risk that extreme/ extended drought events are not reflected in the training dataset.
 WRSE do state that companies can mitigate this via complementing the stochastic dataset with drought artificial weather series to represent prolonged events (although the stochastic generator will not have been trained on this).
 We need further clarity on how they would do this - it needs to be justified carefully and applied across all region carefully.
 WRSE needs to test the reliability of the replicates; i.e. the generator is generating sensible replicates.
 If there are no prolonged or extended events in the training dataset, there are ways (e.g. using probabilities) to protect these characteristics.
 Concerns the baseline period doesn't cover the most severe droughts.
 Starts in 1950.
 Further explanation should be provided as to this approach and any limitations this may present Many of the applications that these stochastic datasets will be used for involves the use of rainfall and PET data in hydrological and/or hydrogeological models.
 Companies may be required to conduct translation and/or bias correction to align data that has been produced with existing rainfall-runoff and groundwater models.
-This is to deal with spatial issues (some models may nevel the reliability.
-WRSE should be transparent and demonstrate all bias corrections that are made, providing justification.
+This is to deal with spatial issues (some models may require gridded data, others require point/catchment average time series) as well as bias impacts (models may have been calibrated using different datasets and application without bias corrections that are made, providing justification.
 How will models be validated/deemed acceptable?
-WRSE should clearly demonstrate what been calibrated using different datasets and application without bias corrections tha We have provided details of how we have derived our supply forecast including use of stochastic data in Annex 8 of the submission.
+WRSE should clearly demonstrate evidence of how bias corrections will be carried out, assessment of how accurate the models are and demonstrate that company models are acceptable/fit for purpose (quality assura We have provided details of how we have derived our supply forecast including use of stochastic data in Annex 8 of the submission.
 In addition, Annex 23 sets out the methodologies we have adopted from the Regional Plan in our submission.